-|Price||$144.48 at Amazon|
+|$71.23 at Amazon|

 Compare at 2 sellers

-|Foot Protection (30%)|
+|Foot Protection (25%)|

-|Heel-to-Toe Drop||6 mm||8 mm||0 mm||6 mm||4 mm|
+|Heel-to-Toe Drop||6 mm||8 mm||5 mm||10 mm||8 mm|

-|Sizes Available||40 - 48 EU||4 - 13||4- 15||38 - 47.5||8 - 14|
+|Sizes Available||40 - 48 EU||4 - 13 US||7 - 15 US||7 - 14 US||7 - 15 US|

 Our Analysis and Test Results

 The upper is also well protected, featuring a hard plastic toe bumper that will successfully take a bullet, err, rock before they smash directly into your toes.
-Likewise, the lightweight mesh is covered by protective overlays in the right places, especially the high wear areas at the crease points of the forefoot and toes, where initial blowout most frequently happens.
+Likewise, the lightweight mesh is covered by protective overlays in the right places, especially the high wear areas at the crease points of the forefoot and toes, where the initial blowout most frequently happens.

 Scarpa does not disclose the stack height, but safe to say there is a fair bit of material underneath the foot.
-At the same time, the 6mm of heel-toe drop is not as significant as the 8mm found on the S/Lab Ultra 2, but is also not as slim as the myriad of 4mm or even 0mm options, raising and dissociating the heel from the ground a bit.
+At the same time, the 6mm heel-toe drop is not as significant as the 8mm found on the S/Lab Ultra 3, but is also not as slim as the myriad of 4mm or even 0mm options, raising and dissociating the heel from the ground a bit.
 Our only complaint would be that our heel was ever so slightly loose-fitting, but that is a subjective account that may not be a problem for all people.

-This weight is not incredibly heavy by the standards of trail runners set a few years ago, but by today's standards they are not the lightweight, fast turnover machines.
+Our pair of shoes weighed 23.9 ounces on our independent scale, making them one of the heaviest pairs we tested.
+This weight is not incredibly heavy by the standards of trail runners of a few years ago, but by today's standards, they are not one of the lightweight, fast turnover machines.
 These shoes are all about foot protection and comfort, and for better or worse, a bit of extra weight must be accepted for those attributes.

 — Andy Wellman